Munir Hussain (commentator)

 Munir Hussain (29 November 1929 – 29 July 2013) was a cricket commentator, administrator, and journalist from Pakistan who also played a first-class cricket match for Kalat in the 1969–70 season.
 He was the first to introduce Urdu commentary to cricket, and was the founder of the first Urdu cricket magazine, Akhbar-e-Watan.
 During the 1970s, Hussain commentated on the game for Pakistan Television (PTV) and Radio Pakistan, and wrote weekly columns on cricket for the Daily Jang for many years.
 He received many accolades for his work for cricket.
-ESPNcricinfo writer Saad Shafqat described him as "a pioneering commentator, groundbreaking publisher, Karachi City Cricket Association (KCCA) mandarin, and sagacious elder presence in the nation's cricket circles".
+Cricinfo writer Saad Shafqat described him as "a pioneering commentator, groundbreaking publisher, Karachi City Cricket Association (KCCA) mandarin, and sagacious elder presence in the nation's cricket circles".
 He also served as the president of the Karachi City Cricket Association (KCCA).

 Career

 Cricket

 Hussain was a good seamer with pace who played a lot of club cricket.
 He made his single first-class appearance, during the 1969–70 Quaid-i-Azam Trophy for Kalat against Quetta.
 Captaining his team, he scored 12 runs in the match.
 As a right-arm medium-fast bowler, Hussain took 2 wickets for 64 runs.
 Former Pakistan captain Imran Khan praised his "nip and direction" – once he bowled to Khan in the practice during the 1980s.